oddsdk/odd-app-template/README.md

     - Change `appName` to the name of your app.
     - Change `appDescription` to a simple, 1-sentence description of your app.
-    - Update `webnativeNamespace` with your project details.
+    - Update `oddNamespace` with your project details.
     - Once you [deploy](#deploy) your app, change `appURL` to the production URL.

     In `package.json`, change `name` to your application's name.